Updated: Aug 30

 Slow and sure is the path of the Jedi.

-It is a bad idea to try to rush results in physical conditioning.
+It is always a bad idea to try to rush results in physical conditioning.

 Whatever your preferred activities, if you are healthy, train very hard once in a while so as to maintain an acceptable level of cardio respiratory fitness, which has been shown to result in stronger protection against MS, independent of other factors, but try to enjoy the process.